Efficient posterior sampling for high-dimensional imbalanced logistic regression: Synthetic data examples

 \subsection{Control variates for sparse data}

 As mentioned in \cref{sec.ZZ}, importance sub-sampling can be combined with the use of control variates.
 However, this fails to be efficient when the data are imbalanced and/or sparse.
 To demonstrate this, we generate covariates as described in \cref{sec:scaling_bounds} for $\alpha = 10^{-1}$ and $\rho = \mathrm{Laplace}(0,1)$, and generate responses independently of the covariates such that exactly $k$ of them are ones.
 We choose $p=10$ and $n=5 \times 10^3$, and choose the prior variance to be one.
-We plot the ratio of the mixing time of the slowest mixing component for importance sub-sampling with control variates divided by the same for importance sub-sampling without control variates as a function of $k$.
-As the responses become more imbalanced ($k$ decreases), the efficiency of using control variates decreases relative to not using them, as seen in the left panel of \cref{fig.highdim+scaling}.
+We plot the ratio of the mixing time of the slowest mixing component for importance sub-sampling with control variates divided by the same for importance sub-sampling without control variates as a function of $k$ in the left panel of \cref{fig.highdim_and_scaling}.
+As the responses become more imbalanced ($k$ decreases), the efficiency of using control variates decreases relative to not using them.